 But my real recommendation for where to go in June is the Balkans, in particular, the Western Balkans.
 The weather is perfect, you have lakes and the sea for swimming, historic cities to explore before it gets too hot and beautiful scenery.

-Macedonia is still one of the cheapest countries in Europe, both cheapest to get to and cheapest once you’re on the ground.
-The weather in Ohrid and Skopje, Macedonia, in June is usually sunny with temperatures in the high 20s.
+North Macedonia is still one of the cheapest countries in Europe, both cheapest to get to and cheapest once you’re on the ground.
+The weather in Ohrid and Skopje, North Macedonia, in June is usually sunny with temperatures in the high 20s.